 The DHCC's vacancy rate is roughly 10% - 20% which equals to about one or two vacant position per year out of the ten positions the DHCC is currently authorized.
+Staff naturally want to advance in their careers and leave if an opportunity arises for advancement.
 The main challenge for the DHCC has been to acquire additional positions to address current workloads that need to be addressed such as CE review and audits, enforcement, licensing, and administration, but not place the dental hygiene fund in a position of possible insolvency.
 The DHCC's expenditure budget is not large at approximately \$2 million per year and for a program with roughly 22,000 active licensees, there is not a lot of funds available to pay for additional positions, so they are requested as the DHCC can afford them.
+A comparison of the DHCC with similarly sized boards within DCA by licensee population (between 20,000 - 25,000) show that they average over 20 staff positions per board to address their workloads versus the ten that the DHCC currently has.